digvijaysinhzala/PrivacyPolicy-ProBrain/account-deletion.md

-# ProBrain — Account and Data Deletion
+# Account and Data Deletion

 ## How to Delete Your Account